 - 3 tablespoons extra-virgin olive oil

 Pat the fish dry to remove excess moisture.
 Add the fish to the bowl of a food processor or blender.
 With the processor or motor running, slowly stream in the milk, followed by the salt, nutmeg, black pepper, and starch.
+(Omit or reduce salt if you are following a sodium restricted diet.)
 Process 2 to 3 minutes to achieve a smooth and a thick mixture.
 Dip a large spoon in warm water and scoop large spoonfuls of the fish mixture into 12 equal discs and flatten slightly.
 Heat a large non-stick fry pan over medium to high heat.
 In three batches, add one tablespoon of olive oil at a time to cook 4 fish cakes.
 Sauté for 4 minutes per side, until golden brown on both sides.
 When fully cooked, the fish cakes should be firm to the touch in the center.
 Serve with lemon wedges.
 Makes 12 fish cakes.